-To personalize email notifications, you can use the mail merge add-on Yet Another Mail Merge (YAMM) in combination with Form Publisher.
-YAMM will let you write your own text and even add informations coming right from the form, just like in this example.
+To personalize email notifications, you can use the mail merge add-on Yet Another Mail Merge (YAMM) combined with Form Publisher.
+YAMM will let you write your own text and even add information coming right from the form, just like in this example.

 Configuring Form Publisher

-Open a Google Form that is already filled with questions, then click on the menu Add-ons > Form Publisher > Get started
+Open a Google Form that already has questions, then click on the menu Add-ons > Form Publisher > Get started.

 Form Publisher's sidebar appears, click Select template.